base/commerce-payments/README.md

-# Payment Escrow Protocol
+# Commerce Payments Protocol

 ## Overview

-The Payment Escrow Protocol is a modular smart contract system designed to facilitate secure commerce payment flows onchain.
-In traditional payment systems, merchants rely on payment processors to handle the complex flow of funds between buyers and sellers.
-The Payment Escrow Protocol brings these familiar payment patterns onchain through a secure escrow-based system.
+The Commerce Payments Protocol facilitates onchain payments.
+Specifically designed for authorization and capture patterns, payments are initially collected into an escrow contract to guarantee payment for merchants at a later time.
+Operators drive token movement through the protocol and can customize their operations with modular smart contracts.
+No top-level controls exist on the protocol, keeping it permissionless, immutable, inviting of any operators.

 The protocol's core functionality revolves around two key concepts: